Topical Cinnamon – A Home Acne Remedy That Actually Works

 IGF-1, meanwhile, is a growth hormone found in cow and human milk, designed to grow babies into adults at astonishing speed.
 However, it’s been proven in many studies to accelerate type 1 collagen formation as well, by controlling various proteins and genes.

-Increasing blood levels of IGF-1 to in turn increase collagen production is a very foolish idea; IGF-1 increases sebum production by enhancing the sensitivity of insulin receptor cells to insulin.
+Increasing blood levels of IGF-1 to accelerate collagen production is a very foolish idea; IGF-1 increases sebum production by enhancing the sensitivity of insulin receptor cells to insulin.
 That’s one reason why milk can cause acne.
-However, there’s far less danger with locally enhancing IGF-1 on the skin’s surface through natural topical treatments, and somehow cinnamaldehyde can do that.
+However, there’s far less danger with locally enhancing IGF-1 on the skin’s surface through natural topical treatments, and somehow, cinnamaldehyde can accomplish that.

-Furthermore, the study examined the cinnamon extract as a whole, not just the isolated cinnamaldehyde, so we know that concentrations of the compound in your average grocery store spice are high enough to actually have an effect.
+Furthermore, the study examined the cinnamon extract as a whole, not just the isolated cinnamaldehyde.
+Therefore, we know that concentrations in your average grocery store cinnamon are high enough to actually have an effect.

 This is easily one of the most surprising yet interesting studies for acne I’ve seen for a while.